 Speaking of that, the current Chrome version already displays websites with and without an SSL certificate differently.
 The encrypted sites have a green “Secure” caption and a lock icon near the address bar:

 Besides, if you have ever used the Facebook in-app browser, might have noticed that it blocks all HTTP websites completely.
-This means that if you try to go to such a site from Facebook app, you will see a Security Error:
+This means that if you try to go to such a site from the Facebook app, you will see a Security Error:

 What if you still don’t have HTTPS?